 Mobile messaging apps haven’t quite taken over the world -- but they’re getting there.

-In 2016, mobile phone messaging apps were used by more than 1.4 billion people -- an increase of nearly 16%, year-over-year.
+This year, mobile phone messaging apps will be used by more than 1.4 billion people -- an increase of nearly 16%, year-over-year.

 What does the trend mean for marketers?
 “Brand marketers are eager to follow consumers to these apps, but injecting themselves into users’ conversations is not easy, and it’s often unwelcome,” according to Boyle.